Yidne21/alx-backend-javascript/0x04-TypeScript/README.md

 # 0x04.
 Typescript
-This is the fourth project in my alx software Engineering backend specilization project it goal id to undersatnd what is typescript and how it work.
+This is the fourth project in my alx software Engineering backend specilization project it's goal id to undersatnd what is typescript and how it work.

 ## Resources